 The Volunteer and Personnel Committee oversees personnel issues.
 When the congregation has a minister, V&P provides support.
 It also finds people to serve on committees or groups or to do specific tasks and takes care of administrative matters.

 The Finance Committee is responsible for managing the finances of the congregation.
 It proposes the annual budget, prepares financial reports, helps fundraising efforts, and administers payments and receipt of funds.

 The Worship Committee sets out the themes for our Sunday services over the year and plans individual Sunday or other services.
 Members of the congregation are invited to be services leaders, lead a reflection, identify hymns, contribute to prayers or readings, and/or participate in other ways.

-The Pastoral Care Committee monitors the health of members and reaches out to members in need to provide support.
+The Pastoral Care Committee monitors the wellbeing of members and reaches out to members in need to provide support.
 It also facilitates social and other special gatherings of members.
 It administers the Community Support Fund.
-The committee is supported by the Faith Community Nurse, Pastoral Care Committee, and members.
+The committee is supported by the Faith Community Nurse and other members.

 The Communications Group helps with the service bulletins, newsletter, annual report compilation, paper/electronic info storage and retrieval system, maintains the website and Bathurst’s the profile on social media.

 The Representative represents the congregation at Shining Waters Regional Council and participates in activities of the Council as needed.
 The representative is a vehicle for communication between Bathurst, the Council and the wider United Church.